-MBRU faculty collaborate with researchers from other institutions in successfully seeking research grants from Al Jalila Foundation, Sheikh Hamdan Bin Rashid Al
+MBRU faculty collaborate with researchers for research collaboration and, the from other institutions in successfully relevant to the MSc BMS Program: seeking research grants from Al Jalila Foundation, Sheikh Hamdan Bin Rashid Al

 Maktoum Award for Medical Sciences, Terry Fox Foundation, and MBRU-AlMahmeed Collaborative Research Award.
 MBRU faculty members serve on multiple national entities devoted to high-quality research such as the Mohammed bin Rashid Academy of Scientists MBR Academy of Sciences, and Emirates Scientists Council.